-Has a friend every asked you: “If you could have one super power what would it be?”
+Has a friend ever asked you: “If you could have one super power, what would it be?”
 Maybe you said super strength or perhaps you’d like to be bulletproof.
 Odds are you didn’t once think about being invisibility.
 Why?
 Because not being seen means nobody knows what you’re doing!

 What’s this got to do with managed IT services?
 Let me explain.

 One story I hear all the time from IT services providers is that their customers have no idea the amount of work they are doing to keep their networks humming and safe.
 You spend a lot of time behind the scenes making sure their IT assets run trouble free and sometimes that is actually a bad thing.